 As planned in the Polio Eradication and Endgame Strategic Plan 2013–2018, gradual withdrawal of the type 2 component (OPV2) began in 2016.
 The choice to withdraw OPV2 was based on the fact that Wild poliovirus type 2 was no longer circulating anywhere in the world.
 And that OPV2 interferes with the immune response to poliovirus types 1 and 3; therefore its withdrawal from the vaccine increases the effectiveness of immunisation against polioviruses of other serotypes.

 All immunisation programmes in the world that use OPV were required to switch from trivalent OPV (containing all 3 poliovirus types) to bivalent OPV (containing only types 1 and 3), or move to an inactivated polio vaccine (IPV)-only schedule, in a globally synchronised manner between 17 April and 1 May 2016.
 In addition, at least one dose of IPV is being added to the routine immunisation schedule in each country that uses bivalent OPV to boost protection against all three types of poliovirus.

 Further information on the switch to bivalent OPV or IPV in the European region is located on the WHO-EURO website

 What polio vaccine is used in Ireland?

-IPV vaccine is the vaccine currently used routinely in Ireland.
+Inactivated polio vaccine (IPV) is the vaccine currently used routinely in Ireland.
 IPV vaccine replaced routine use of OPV vaccine in 2001.

 - Unimmunised older children and adults are recommended three doses of polio vaccine